-Campus access fee.
-This nonrefundable fee is for access to the campus and its facilities.
+Program Services fee.
+This nonrefundable fee exists to support programs and the college.
 This fee is charged to all students enrolled in courses for credit or audit.
 This fee is also charged to all faculty and staff.

 Student government fee.
 This nonrefundable fee is charged to all students enrolled in courses for credit or audit.
 This fee was adopted by the Student Government Association to provide funds for a variety of student activities.

 Student activity fee.
 This nonrefundable fee is charged to all students enrolled in courses for credit or audit.
 This fee was approved by students to provide funds for student activities and events.

 International education fee.
 This nonrefundable fee is charged to all students enrolled in courses for credit or audit.
 This fee supports international education.